 The aim of this novel pathway was to reduce referral to treatment time (RTT) and increase the diagnostic yield of IBD.
 All suitable patients were sent an explanatory invitation letter and contacted by telephone prior to the appointment with an opportunity to opt-out.

 On the day of their endoscopy, each patient underwent a short clinical assessment before endoscopic evaluation.
 The endoscopy was performed by four dedicated IBD consultant physicians.
-If the patient was diagnosed with IBD, treatment was initiated as appropriate and a specialist IBD nurse reviewed the patients post-procedure to provide relevant support and information.
+If the patient was diagnosed with IBD, treatment was initiated as appropriate and a specialist IBD nurse reviewed the patients post procedure to provide relevant support and information.

 The outcomes of this pathway were compared to the outcomes of a retrospective cohort that was managed on the traditional pathway with an IBD outpatient appointment prior to booking an endoscopy at a later date.